Data Warehousing

 Unsupervised Learning Algorithms allow users to perform more complex processing tasks compared to supervised learning.
 Although, unsupervised learning can be more unpredictable compared with other natural learning methods.
 Unsupervised learning algorithms include clustering, anomaly detection, neural networks, etc.

-Let's, take the case of a baby and her family dog.
+Let’s, take an example of Unsupervised Learning for a baby and her family dog.

 She knows and identifies this dog.
 Few weeks later a family friend brings along a dog and tries to play with the baby.

 Baby has not seen this dog earlier.
 But it recognizes many features (2 ears, eyes, walking on 4 legs) are like her pet dog.
 She identifies the new animal as a dog.
 This is unsupervised learning, where you are not taught but you learn from the data (in this case data about a dog.)
-Had this been supervised learning, the family friend would have told the baby that it's a dog.
+Had this been supervised learning, the family friend would have told the baby that it’s a dog as shown in the above Unsupervised Learning example.

-Here, are prime reasons for using Unsupervised Learning:
+Here, are prime reasons for using Unsupervised Learning in Machine Learning:

 Unsupervised learning problems further grouped into clustering and association problems.